Kansas State University: Radio & television

 Kansas State was involved in early experimentation with television and radio broadcasts.
 The first radio station licensed in Manhattan was Kansas State's experimental station 9YV.
-In 1912 the station began a daily broadcast (in morse code) of the weather forecast, becoming the first radio station in the U.S. to air a regularly-scheduled forecast.
+In 1912 the station began a daily broadcast (in morse code) of the weather forecast, becoming the first radio station in the U.S. to air a regularly scheduled forecast.
 After a series of efforts to secure a more high-powered signal for the university – including a brief cooperation with John R. Brinkley's notorious KFKB – Kansas State was granted a license for KSAC, which began broadcasting with 500 watts of power on December 1, 1924.
 The station was reassigned to the frequency of AM 580 in 1928, and continued broadcasting on that frequency until November 27, 2002, when it made its last broadcast after the frequency was bought out by WIBW in Topeka, Kansas.

 On March 9, 1932, the Federal Radio Commission granted Kansas State a license to operate the television station W9XAK.
 It was the first television station in Kansas.
 Activity on the station peaked in 1933 and 1934, with original programs being produced three nights a week.
 On October 28, 1939, the station broadcast the Homecoming football game in Manhattan between Kansas State and Nebraska, which was the second college football game ever televised.
 The station went off the air in 1939.

 K-State Research Exchange

-K-State Research Exchange referred to as K-REx is a local branding of Kansas State University's implementation of DSpace.
+K-State Research Exchange, referred to as K-REx, is a local branding of Kansas State University's implementation of DSpace.

-Kansas State University graduate students are required to submit an electronic version of their thesis, dissertation, or report, and then are made openly available through the K-State Research Exchange (K-REx), and become indexed by search engines.
+Kansas State University graduate students are required to submit an electronic version of their thesis, dissertation, or report, which is then made openly available through the K-State Research Exchange (K-REx), and become indexed by search engines.